scds/text-analysis-2/install.md

 <hr />

+### **1.2.** Install SpaCy

-**1.2.** With our environment updated, we will now install SpaCy by typing into the console as we did in the previous step:
+With our environment updated, we will now install SpaCy by typing into the console as we did in the previous step:

 ```
 pip install -U spacy